Groote Schuur

 Little of the original house remained after a fire in 1896.
 The traditional thatched roof was replaced by sturdier Welsh slates.
 Rhodes gave no strict instructions as to what he wanted from Baker.
 Rhodes abhorred any mechanically made items (such as hinges for windows) in the house and set out to remove them and have them replaced with brass and bronze items that would be cast.
 Baker replaced the front of the house, added a long stoep in the back and constructed a new wing.
 The wing contained a billiard room and master bedroom above on the second floor that contained a large bay window overlooking Devil's Peak.
 He also added a grand hall with a massive fireplace.
+The house is home to 4 Flemish 17th century tapestries, depicting America, Africa, Europe and Victory.

 Sir Herbert Baker also played a significant role in the furnishing of the house.
 After initially furnishing with modern furniture from London, Rhodes, influenced by Baker, began a shift from the modern to more traditional Cape furniture.
 This would mark the beginning of Cecil Rhodes’ collection of colonial furnishings.

 The gardens of the house were as Rhodes demanded 'masses of colour'.
 Surrounding the house was a mass of roses, hydrangeas, cannas, bougainvilleas and fuchsias.
 Farther away from the house on the slopes of Devil's Peak, Rhodes kept antelopes, zebra, eland, wildebeest and ostriches.

 Rhodes was always a generous host while at Groote Schuur.
 He used the residence as much as a business and political headquarters as a home.
 His life at the time was one of dinner parties and meetings on the stoep, where he would be joined by as many as fifty people.

+Notable residents and events

+"The Woolsack" is a house that was previously part of the estate during Rhodes' lifetime.
+It was transferred to the University of Cape Town in 1980 where it is now used as student accommodation.
+Located within walking distance of Groote Schuur, The Woolsack was used as a guest house by Rhodes, most notably hosting the noted British poet and writer Rudyard Kipling when he used to visit Cape Town for his winter holidays between 1898 and 1908.
+By then known as the Poet of the Empire, Kipling would become a friend of Rhodes during this period and wrote poetry and newspaper articles in support of the British cause in the Boer War and the formation of the Union of South Africa.

 From 1910 to 1984, it was the official Cape residence of the Prime Ministers of South Africa and continued as a presidential residence of P. W. Botha and F. W. De Klerk.
-However, P.W.
-Botha never resided there, opting rather to live in Westbrooke.
+However, P. W. Botha never resided there, opting rather to live in Westbrooke.